Nobel Peace Prize to activists from Belarus, Russia, Ukraine

 Bialiatski was a leader of the democracy movement in Belarus in the mid-1980s and has continued to campaign for human rights and civil liberties.
 He founded the non-governmental organization Human Rights Center Viasna.

-He was detained following protests in 2020 against the re-election of Belarus’ President Alexander Lukashenko.
+He was detained following protests in 2020 against the re-election of Belarusian President Alexander Lukashenko.
 He remains in jail without trial and faces up to 12 years in prison if convicted.

 “Despite tremendous personal hardship, Mr. Bialiatski has not yielded one inch in his fight for human rights and democracy in Belarus,” Reiss-Andersen said.